rowlandcoping/lost-king-part1/README.md

  - max-height 800px (for smaller laptops and similar)
  - default (designed for standard HD displays)
  - min width 2000 (for larger screen sizes)

+Further to this I eventually discovered I needed to extend the break-points for larger screen sizes and also include one for smaller screens.
+There are also a few tweaks for intermediate screen sizes, particularly regarding background management, but nothing major.

 ## Testing Documentation
 ([back to top](#the-lost-king-of-catland))